NUAA-AL/ALiPy/ALiPy/README.md

 	- Save intermediate results of each iteration AND recover the program from any breakpoints.
 	- Parallel the k-folds experiment.
 	- Gathering, process and visualize the experiment results.
+	- Provide 25 algorithms.
+	- Support 7 different settings.

-For more detailed introduction and tutorial, please refer to the [website of alipy]() (Coming soon).
+For more detailed introduction and tutorial, please refer to the [website of alipy](http://parnec.nuaa.edu.cn/huangsj/alipy).

 ## Setup